. . . Vasily Vereshchagin, The Apotheosis of War, 1871 . . .

 An ancestor of this has been spotted in the minutes of the 9Jan2004 PNB Finance Cttee, with talk of “20%” being deducted from the stations, 17% to PNO & 3% to PRA, making that the extant policy.
 (Presumably of LSD rather than total revenue.)
 It’s also heartening to know that conflict was alive & well, with the Big Guys trying to squeeze the Lil Guy, & give him a shave: “the Policies and Procedures manual that Lonnie [Hicks, the CFO] and Dan [Coughlin, the ED] are asking us to approve shows lowering that to 2.5%” (unpag., p.
 2 of the PDF) – https://kpftx.org/archives/pnb/finance/040109/finance040109_1844_minutes.pdf.
 Nice.
 Don’t y’just luv these NGO’s?

-To summarise the chronology of Central Services policy, as voted by the directors (& what was implemented):
+To summarise the chronology of Central Services policy, as voted by the directors (& what was implemented appearing in brackets):

 • upto the first-third of 2004: 17% & 3%, presumably of ‘Listener Support and Donations’, re PNO & PRA respectively;